Ikrima248/Car_Rental_System/README.md

 # Car Rental Software

 ## Overview
-This is a car rental application that was made as part of the CS253 course offerening in the 2023-24-II Semester.
+This is a car rental application .
 The entire application has been coded in *C++*.
 For the database management *C++ file handling* has been used.
 The interaction is to be done through the Command line Interface.
 The system has been tested to be working properly on  *UNIX* based systems.

 ## Structure of Databases